This post contains affiliate links. Please see our disclosure policy.

-This Classic Taco Salad is loaded up with all sorts of delicious things!
-We’ve got crisp lettuce, taco-seasoned beef, fresh corn, bright cherry tomatoes, zippy red onion, avocado slices, black beans, and a little cheese and some tortilla strips to top it all off.
+Taco Salad is loaded with crisp lettuce, taco-seasoned beef, fresh corn, bright cherry tomatoes, zippy red onions, avocado slices, black beans, and a little cheese and some tortilla strips to top it all off.
 And, for a ‘lil something extra – the cilantro lime dressing is a 2-minute dream to whip up!

 A bowl of all the taco salad ingredients on top of a bed of lettuce, before being tossed together.

-• Lettuce – Obviously a must!
-Fresh, crisp greens are the base of our salad.
+• Lettuce – Fresh, crisp greens are the base of our salad.

-• Corn – I definitely recommend fresh sweet corn when it’s in season, but canned or frozen corn works as well.
+• Corn – I absolutely recommend fresh sweet corn when it’s in season, but canned or frozen corn work as well.

-• Avocado – Avocado goes soo well with all the other components of this salad – guacamole would work as well, if you prefer it.
+• Avocado – Avocado goes soo well with all the other components of this salad – you can also use guac for a fancier vibe!

-• Red Onion – Adds a little flavor punch, but again, this can be left out if you’re not a red onion lover.
+• Red Onion – Adds a little flavor punch, but again, this can be left out if you’re not an onion lover.

 A food processor with cilantro, olive oil, garlic, and lime juice.